421C/autodoc-php/README.md

 # PHP autodoc

-PHP autodoc automatically generates OpenAPI 3.1.0 documentation for your PHP projects by analyzing your codebase.
-This ensures your API docs are always up-to-date and easy to maintain.
+PHP autodoc automatically generates up-to-date OpenAPI 3.1.0 documentation and TypeScript types directly from your PHP code – no PHPDoc annotations required.

+Instead of relying on manually written comments, PHP autodoc reads your actual PHP code and native types to extract accurate type information.
+PHPDoc annotations are supported if present, but completely optional.

-In Laravel projects, [autodoc-laravel](https://github.com/421C/autodoc-laravel) offers seamless integration with routes, request validation, database models, API resources, and more.
+For Laravel projects, [autodoc-laravel](https://github.com/421C/autodoc-laravel) offers seamless integration with routes, request validation, database models, API resources, and more.

 **Visit [phpautodoc.com](https://phpautodoc.com) to see full documentation.**

+## TypeScript export

+Keep your frontend and backend in sync – define your types once in PHP and let PHP autodoc generate the matching TypeScript types automatically.

+PHP autodoc supports exporting enums, classes, PHPStan type aliases, request/response structures and even custom PHPDoc type expressions as TypeScript types.
+[PHP autodoc-laravel](https://github.com/421C/autodoc-laravel) extends this functionality by offering support for Laravel models and other Laravel-specific structures that need custom handling.

+See [TypeScript section in our documentation](https://phpautodoc.com) for more info and examples.

 ## How it works?

 PHP autodoc uses PHP parser and PHPDoc parser to analyze your code and convert it into `AutoDoc\DataTypes\Type` objects.
-These objects can be used in your [custom PHP autodoc extensions](https://phpautodoc.com/docs/extensions) and are also utilized in generating OpenAPI 3.1.0 schemas.
+These objects can be used in your [custom PHP autodoc extensions](https://phpautodoc.com/docs/extensions) and are also utilized in generating OpenAPI 3.1.0 schemas and TypeScript types.
 If you are using a static analysis tool like [PHPStan](https://phpstan.org/), you will find that autodoc works well without any changes to your codebase.

 ## Installation

 ### Using Laravel